 5 Important Things to Know Before Visiting Haleakala National Park

-• Here is the best Guidebook and Map for taking the trails through Haleakala Crater.
+- Here is the best guidebook and map for the trails through Haleakala Crater.
+There is no mobile service in the crater.
+None.

-• This trail is tough for those who suffer from altitude sickness.
-The starting and ending elevation is near 10,000 feet.
-As noted above, as much as you shouldn’t dive and fly on the same day, you shouldn’t dive and hike Haleakala Crater on the same day.
+- This trail is rough on folks who suffer from altitude sickness.
+You start and end near 10,000 feet.
+The same way you shouldn’t dive and fly on the same day, don’t dive and hike Haleakala Crater on the same day.

-The walk between the two trailheads will be six miles on a winding, steep road if you don’t hitchhike or have two cars to park at the trailheads.
+The walk between the two trailheads is six miles on a winding, steep road if you don’t hitchhike or stage two cars.

 Haleakala National Park Map